 disorder where the sufferer frequently stops breathing during their

 sleep.
 Breathing can stop repeatedly for ten seconds and longer in

-Awareness of Obstructive Sleep Apnoea (OSA) in Ireland is relatively poor though improving through the work of ISAT and it's associates.
+Awareness of Obstructive Sleep Apnoea Syndrome (OSAS) in Ireland is relatively poor though improving through the work of ISAT and it's associates.
 The disorder can be a major source of daytime sleepiness and tiredness, which can be especially lethal in vehicle drivers.
 This issue was dealt with in detail at the 2007 Irish Sleep Society 3rd Annual Scientific and AGM.